Another COVID risk: Home health care workers who are not vaccinated

 It’s “incredibly infectious,’’ Dr. Carlos del Rio, an Emory infectious disease expert, told reporters Monday.
 “The spread is much faster.’’

-In the past week, Georgia has seen a 60 percent increase in cases but is behind other states such as Florida, with a 109 percent increase compared to the previous seven days, and Arkansas, with a 93 percent jump, the Augusta Chronicle reported Monday.
+In the past week, Georgia has seen a 60% increase in cases but is behind other states such as Florida, with a 109% increase compared to the previous seven days, and Arkansas, with a 93% jump, the Augusta Chronicle reported Monday.

 Many workers may harbor doubts